LukeItUp/NRG_hw_2021/README.md

 # NRG_hw_2021

-Each assignment is in its on hw# folder and it has its own README.md file.
+Each assignment is in its own `hw#` folder and it has its own README.md file.